 Can you use your phone or tablet's camera to scan barcodes?

-Because PSTrax is not a native app - it's browser-based - you can't use your device's camera to scan barcodes and QR codes.
-Even if that functionality existed, though, the process of logging multiple items would be cumbersome since you have to click into the barcode field, scan it, return to the page, click into the barcode field again, etc.
+Please note, though, that the process of logging multiple items with these apps may be cumbersome since you have to click into the barcode field, scan it, return to the page, click into the barcode field again, etc. for each piece of equipment you're checking.
+Though that may vary depending on the application you use.

 How exactly does the interface work with a barcode scanner and PSTrax?
 Can I scan a piece of equipment and it will automatically populate in PSTrax in the correct module?